TorBox-App/.github/profile/README.md

 **We plan to offer the following:**
 - An open source UI
-- An open source API and Relay (you will have to host supabase yourself either selfhosted or use their free tier)
+- An open source backend/api
-- A single docker image for deploying on a single machine
+- Docker images for all items including compose images
-- A multi-machine docker image allowing you to deploy TorBox as a cluster, such as what the hosted version of TorBox uses.
+- Instructions and Support
-- Some support on all of these things
+- Useful tools and code that TorBox uses

 Making FOSS is time consuming and expensive.
 Please be patient with TorBox. *There is no estimate on when these items will come (if ever).*